camallen/sidekiq-err/README.md

 ## Code of Conduct

-Everyone interacting in the sidekiq_status project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/camallen/sidekiq_status/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the sidekiq-r project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/camallen/sidekiq-r/blob/master/CODE_OF_CONDUCT.md).